Best Pellet Smokers or Grills for 2017. Find our Pellet Smoker reviews, comparison charts and buying guides to help you buy the right smoker for YOU.

 Traeger Pellet Grill BBQ155.01 – If you don’t need a large cooking surface, but don’t want to miss out on that smoky flavor and heat retention, you can go for this.

-Char-Broil American Gourmet Offset Smoker – If you take out the grill, once or twice or month, there is not point in spending so much.
+Char-Broil American Gourmet Offset Smoker – If you take out the grill, once or twice in a month, there is no point in spending so much.
 This smoker from Char-Broil, is perfect for beginners and occasional grillers.

 Pit Boss Grills 340 Wood Pellet Grill– We like to call it the football season grill.
 Decent cooking surface, and excellent temperature retention.
-If budget is not an issue, then this this best you can get for occasional grilling.
+If budget is not an issue, then this is the best you can get for occasional grilling.

 It is the kind of grill in which modern technology meets traditional grilling.
 Set the temperature, and it handles the rest.
 With this you can bake, sear or grill, and since there is no need of constant temperature adjustments, you get to have a laugh with your buddies too.